Futility Closet: Podcast

 In March 2014 Futility Closet launched a thirty-minute weekly podcast hosted by Greg and Sharon Ross.
-A typical episode lasts thirty minutes and consists of three segments: first the week's core topic, typically a curious story from history; second, listener mail; third, a lateral thinking puzzle, posed by one of the hosts for the other to solve.
+A typical episode lasts thirty minutes and consists of three segments: first the week's core topic, typically a curious story from history; Second, listener mail; third, a lateral thinking puzzle, posed by one of the hosts for the other to solve.
 Some episodes depart from this format, for instance by presenting several short items or open questions culled from research, or by presenting several puzzles in lieu of other content.
 Many earlier episodes include an advertisement.
 Most episodes also include a reference to Sasha, the Futility Closet cat until the cat died in 2020.

-On the November 15, 2021, podcast Sharon announced the podcast would be ending at the end of November.
+On the November 15, 2021, podcaster Sharon announced the podcast would be ending at the end of November.

 Content and sources

 The podcast has a wide scope and is not restricted to any particular era, but most episodes concern colorful personalities and strange events from the 19th and early 20th centuries.
 Victorian oddities are a mainstay of the show, as are unexplained mysteries, forteana, hoaxes and impostors, sensational murders, remarkable animals, and the adventures of mariners, aviators, and explorers.
 Subjects are often prompted by listener suggestions.
 Some content has been sourced directly from Wikipedia without attribution.